beeeees/beeeees.com/README.md

 ## Deploying to Heroku

+Master is synced with Heroku automatically the app will build and deploy whenever master is updated :)

-Add the remote to your working copy:
+~~Add the remote to your working copy:~~
 ```bash
 $ git remote add heroku git@heroku.com:beeeees.git
 ```

-Ensure you have the remote added to your working copy:
+Ensure you have the remote added to your working copy:~~
 ```bash
 $ git remote -v
 heroku  git@heroku.com:beeeees.git (fetch)